Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 -- nil
 ```

-This function is not allowed in subqueries.

-### extract_matches

 Runs a regular expression over a text column.
-All matches are extracted and turned into individual rows.
+The first match is extracted and replaces the original value.
 The syntax of the regular expressions [resemble that of Perl](http://erlang.org/doc/man/re.html#regexp_syntax).

 All regular expressions are considered case insensitive.

+This function is not allowed in subqueries.

+### extract_matches

 ```sql
 EXTRACT_MATCHES('Some Text', '\w+')